Skip to main content

 The key pattern is integrated project management + time tracking so project status and time data stay connected.

 For Automate the Money, set one flow that links proposal, invoice, payment status, and bookkeeping export.
 Weekly checkpoint: reconcile open invoices, processor status, and bank settlement, and log exceptions.
-Where specifics are pending, keep placeholders in your SOP, such as Add current tool/control requirement after verification.
+Where specifics are pending, mark unverified tool or control requirements as pending owner verification in your SOP.

 For Unify Client Management, keep one source of truth per active client: signed agreement, current SOW, approved changes, delivery dates, approvals, and next action.
 Weekly checkpoint: you can answer, quickly and from records, what is due next, who owns the next move, and which document confirms it.